MGAPS Executives and Officers

 VP Communications

 Hi there!
-I’m Sean and I take care of advertising MGAPS events, organizing social media, creating informative posters and communicating with you all in general.
+I’m Minh and I take care of advertising MGAPS events, organizing social media, creating informative posters and communicating with you all in general.
 If I’m doing my job right, you’ll get regular emails from me (peep the newsletter – there are fun bits in there).
 I also take on secretarial duties such as taking minutes and attendance at the GAs.
 Follow MGAPS on Facebook, Twitter and Instagram to stay up to date with what we are doing!

 email: minh.au@mail.mcgill.ca